Corporate Social Responsibility

 In 2008, deeply moved by a documentary interviewing young injured servicemen rehabilitating at the Military Hospital Headley Court, Emma decided to use her shirt making as thanks for their service and great sacrifice and began visiting every two months for ten years, measuring the injured servicemen and women for free bespoke shirts.
 This developed into Style for Soldiers, a charity providing complementary smart clothing, bespoke regimental walking sticks and reunion parties, the Christmas party at the HAC being the largest reunion for injured service personnel in the country, attended by the patients she met at Headley Court over the years, over 750 in total, and their partners or wives, all dressed in their Emma Willis shirts and suits given to the charity by M & S and shoes donated by Russell and Bromley.
-HRH The Prince of Wales was the guest of honour at the 2016 Christmas reunion party and spoke of the importance of wearing smart, well fitting clothing provided by Style for Soldiers, helping with confidence for interview, new jobs and lives, after life changing injuries serving the country.
+His Majesty, King Charles III was the guest of honour at the 2016 Christmas reunion party and spoke of the importance of wearing smart, well fitting clothing provided by Style for Soldiers, helping with confidence for interview, new jobs and lives, after life changing injuries serving the country.

 CONDE NAST INTERNATIONAL SCHOLARSHIP